- What is SMILE, LASIK, LASEK and TransPRK

 The most common types of laser eye surgery that we offer at Moorfields Private are LASIK, LASEK and TransPRK.
 These treatments can reduce or eliminate the need for glasses or contact lenses and correct poor eyesight.

-All of these techniques are performed using eye-drop anaesthetic and a spring clip to allow you to blink safely during surgery.
+All of these techniques are performed using eye-drop anaesthetic on the cornea (-the clear window at the front of the eye), and a spring clip to allow you to blink safely during surgery.
 It is usual to operate on both eyes.
-The laser takes only a few seconds; the whole procedure 10 - 20 minutes depending on the type of laser treatment.
+The laser takes only a few seconds; the whole procedure takes 10 - 20 minutes depending on the type of laser treatment.

-During this procedure, the surgeon will use two lasers.
-The first is used to make a thin protective flap in the cornea – the clear window at the front of the eye.
+Laser-assisted in situ keratomileusis (LASIK) uses two lasers.
+The first is used to make a thin protective flap in the cornea.

 The flap is then lifted up so that a second laser can reshape the tissue